Used and loved by millions

 Linguistic Context

-The phrase "demonstrated performance" functions as a noun phrase, where 'demonstrated' acts as an adjective modifying the noun 'performance'.
-This phrase typically describes a situation where a specific level of ability has been proven through tangible results or actions, which aligns with Ludwig's AI analysis that the phrase is correct and usable.
+The phrase "demonstrated performance" functions as a noun phrase, where "demonstrated" acts as an adjective modifying the noun "performance".
+It typically describes proven or evidenced achievements, as confirmed by Ludwig AI and supported by the examples.

 Expression frequency: Common